zzy1127/DataFlow-Doc/docs/en/notes/guide/domain_specific_operators/knowledgebase_QA_operators.md

 ```

-### 3. knowledge_cleaner
+### 3. KnowledgeCleaner

 **Functional Description**:
-knowledge_cleaner is a professional knowledge cleaning operator specifically designed for standardizing raw content in RAG (Retrieval-Augmented Generation) systems.
+KnowledgeCleaner is a professional knowledge cleaning operator specifically designed for standardizing raw content in RAG (Retrieval-Augmented Generation) systems.
 By leveraging large language model interfaces, it intelligently cleans and formats unstructured knowledge to enhance the accuracy and readability of knowledge bases.

 **Input Parameters**: